psychemedia/sin-eater-resources/carnarvon-denbigh-herald.md

 https://newspapers.library.wales/view/3600951/3600955/42/
 Carnarvon and Denbigh Herald and North and South Wales Independent 29th January 1892 p4
+THE CYMMRODORION SESSION

-In February there will be a joint meeting of the Cymmrodor- ion and Folk Lore Societies, at which Mr E. Sidney Hartland, formerly of Swansea, author of The Science of Folk Tales," will read a paper on The Sin-Eater."
+...
+In February there will be a joint meeting of the Cymmrodorion and Folk Lore Societies, at which Mr E. Sidney Hartland, formerly of Swansea, author of "The Science of Folk Tales," will read a paper on "The Sin-Eater." ...

 ---